yorick2/versioned-deployment/readme.md

 [![icon-latest-tag]](../../releases)

 # Version deployment proof of concept
-A proof of concept for a deployment system, based on a versioned system.
+An early proof of concept for deployment based on a versioned system.

 Symlinks are heavily used, so this needs to be enabled on your web server software (apache/nginx).